Elnur21/TSC_summaries/Time Series Classification from Scratch with Deep Neural Networks: A Strong Baseline.md

 <br/>On the 'CBF' dataset, different labels are associated with distinct patterns, such as sharp drops or rises, which are captured by the CAMs.
 <br/>On the 'StarLightCurve' dataset, CAMs reveal how different labels correspond to specific shapes in the data.
 <br/>CAMs provide a simple and effective way to visualize and understand how convolutional networks make classification decisions.

+# DISCUSSION
+### Overfitting and Generalization:
+<br/>Neural networks is a strong universal approximator which is known to overfit easily due to the large number of parameters.
+<br/>And here despite the risk of overfitting, the models showed strong generalization on the UCR time series dataset.